xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 *Normal Scenario:*

 * User opens application
+* User selects user profile
 * User selects a grocery list that was previously created
-* Application prompts user to add items to the grocery list
+* Application has option for user to add item to the grocery list
-* User selects add items
+* User selects add item
-* Application displays options to select an item type from a list or specify an item by entering its name
+* Application displays options to search by name or search by hierarchical list
-* The user selects an item type from the list
+* The user selects search by name
-* The application presents a list of items to select from
-* User selects the item they want from this list
+* User types in the name of item they want
-* Application prompts user to input quantity of item
+* Application lists similar items to inputted item name
+* User can select item from list or choose to add a new item if none match
+* User selects item name from list
-* User inputs quantity
+* User inputs item quantity
-* User selects add
 * A new item with the properties specified by the user is added to the selected grocery list

 *Alternate Scenario:*
 * User opens application
+* User selects user profile
 * User selects a grocery list that was previously created
-* Application prompts user to add items to the grocery list
+* Application has option for user to add item to the grocery list
-* User selects add items
+* User selects add item
-* Application displays options to select an item type from a list or specify an item by entering its name
+* Application displays options to search by name or search by hierarchical list
-* The user chooses to enter the item by its name
+* The user selects search by name
-* The application prompts the user with a list of items that are similar to the entered name
-* If one of the prompted items are what the user desired, the user selects that item
-* If none of the prompted items are what the user desired, the user selects an option for no match
+* User types in the name of item they want
-	* Application prompts user to specify item type for entered item
+* Application lists similar items to inputted item name
+* User can select item from list or choose to add a new item if none match
+* User selects item name from list
+* User inputs item quantity
+* User selects to add new item, not in list
-	* User enters item type
+* User inputs item type
-* Application prompts user to input quantity of item
 * User inputs quantity
-* User selects add
+* User inputs unit
 * A new item with the properties specified by the user is added to the selected grocery list

 **Use Case 3:** Maintain items

-*Requirements:* This use case should allow the user to modify an item's quantity and remove and item from a list
+*Requirements:* This use case should allow the user to modify an item's quantity and remove an item from a list

 *Pre-conditions:*